Press Kit

 Language: English

-Pages: 202 (paperback)
+Pages: 204 (paperback)

-Weight: 10.4 ounces (paperback)
+Weight: 0.644 lb (paperback)

 Dimensions: 5.25 x 0.51 x 8 inches

-For Purchase: Amazon (paperback, hardback, kindle)
+For Purchase: IngramSpark (paperback), and Amazon (paperback, hardback, Kindle)

 “What a gift this beautiful book will be to the people lucky enough to read and act on it.”

-Bernadette Jiwa, bestselling author of Story Driven
+-Bernadette Jiwa, bestselling author of Story Driven

 “What April crafted guides you deeper and deeper and deeper into the story until you're face to face with the actual values you hold most dear.
 And that's the moment when you realize, ‘Oh, I see why this works.’”